 Towards the end of Year 1, children progress onto the TT Rock Stars programme, which they continue to use throughout Years 2 to 6.
 This allows them to practise their multiplication and division facts in a fun, engaging way.
 Each week in our celebration assembly, we award certificates and prizes for the children across the school who have shown great perseverance, earnt the most coins, and improved their accuracy the most.
 In addition to this, we have a class leader board display where classes can earn points each week for the highest percentage of players, playing the most minutes and for the highest, class accuracy in both NumBots and TT Rock Stars.

 Interventions and Maths Leaders

-We believe in the philosophy that children should be encouraged to ‘keep up’ rather than ‘catch up’ so provide same day interventions to provide extra support and guidance with the skills being taught.
-To allow all children to access these ‘keep up’ interventions, we carefully select a group of supportive, knowledgeable Year 6 children to run small group interventions in an identified year group to help develop understanding and confidence amongst their younger peers.
+We believe in the philosophy that children should be encouraged to ‘keep up’ rather than ‘catch up’ so provide same day interventions in many year groups to provide extra support and guidance with the skills being taught.
+To allow all children to access these ‘keep up’ interventions, we carefully select a group of supportive, knowledgeable Year 6 children to run small group interventions in identified year groups to help develop understanding and confidence amongst their younger peers.

 Each year, we participate in NSPCC Number Day encouraging the children to dress up and have fun with numbers.
 We run a whole school TT Rock Stars and Numbots tournament, awarding the winners with prizes and certificates.